PactCoffee/js-ui-challenge/README.md

 The general idea
 ----------------

 We have a sign up flow affectionately known as "The Funnel".
 It's primary use is to sign up customers to our service.
-They enter their information, it gets sent to the server. **The challenge is to build a very simple version of [our current funnel](http://pactcoffee.com/funnel/intro)**.
+They enter their information, it gets sent to the server. **The challenge is to build a very simple version of [our funnel](http://pactcoffee.com/sign-up)**.
 Sounds easy enough, right?

 But wait!
 There's more...